Differin (Adapalene) for Seniors: What to Know

-Weight changes and menstrual cycle disruptions are common
+Weight changes and menstrual cycle changes, such as irregular bleeding or missed periods, are relatively common.

 Birth control is a deeply personal healthcare decision.
 The Depo shot, or Depo-Provera, offers a convenient contraceptive option for many women.
 However, understanding its potential side effects is crucial for making an informed choice about your reproductive health.